johneatmon/eatmon.co/src/components/about/Mission.md

-Every project is an opportunity to deliver value and fuel my insatiable curiosity.
-Through design, code, writing, and strategy, I seek to grow businesses and delight customers.
+Every project is an opportunity to deliver immense value and fuel my insatiable curiosity.
+Through design, code, writing, and strategy, I seek to deliver websites that will grow your business and delight your customers.